labzero/guides/languages/css/README.md

 Otherwise, you can write a more specific selector and/or create a new class to override any other rules.

-## Bootstrap
+## Bootstrap et al
-[Bootstrap](http://getbootstrap.com/) (and similar libraries like [Foundation](http://foundation.zurb.com/)) can provide a massive head-start for a project that's just starting out, but it's not the right tool for every job.
+[Bootstrap](https://getbootstrap.com/) (and similar libraries like [Bulma](https://bulma.io/) or [Foundation](https://foundation.zurb.com/)) can provide a massive head-start for a project that's just starting out, but it's not the right tool for every job.

 ### Pros
 - Bootstrap helps you start fast
 - Comes with a good, responsive grid system
 - Great for prototypes
+- Can be customized to better suit design/feature needs

 ### Cons
 - Using Bootstrap in its entirety requires undoing a lot of its CSS